 I was first introduced to kettlebells a few years ago when one of the older guys in the fight team I was a part of started to train with them.
 To be honest I wasn’t really that interested at the time and couldn’t see just how important a training tool they were obviously I wasn’t meant to find them at that time.

-Best thing about that guy is he is now advertising himself as a Mr kettlebell after buying a certificate for a few bob and taking part in a 2 bit instructors course.
+The best thing about that guy is he is now advertising himself as a Mr kettlebell after buying a certificate for a few bob and taking part in a 2-bit instructors course.
 I wonder what his next fad will be.

 I was always of the intention of learning how to use kettlebells the correct way but until I became a Certified Kettlebell Trainer the only exercise I was willing to use while training my clients was the swing.